joniles/mpxj/mkdocs/docs/howto-convert.md

 MPXJ can do a lot of the work for you, as the example below illustrates.
 The `UniversalProjectReader` will detect the type of schedule being read and handle it accordingly.
-The `UinversalProjectWriter` class manages the individual writer classes for you, taking an argument representing the type of file you want to write.
+The `UniversalProjectWriter` class manages the individual writer classes for you, taking an argument representing the type of file you want to write.